Djokovic0311/Final-Project-ATM/Design_Documentation.md

   19. BuyStockTransaction: Extends from Transaction, contains some additional information of transaction recording buying a stock.
   20. DepositTransaction: Extends from Transaction, contains some additional information of transaction recording making deposit.
   21. WithdrawTransaction: Extends from Transaction, contains some additional information of transaction recording withdrawing money.
-  22. ManagerTransaction: ?????
-  23. Loan: The class contains the basic information of a loan.
+  22. Loan: The class contains the basic information of a loan.